 There are quite a few unique and interesting features that come with a Plum account.
 Many of these are designed to help you with saving and investing:

-Automatic AI saving.
-Plum’s innovative AI technology automatically analyses and optimises your spending and saving, helping you achieve your goals.
+● Automated deposits.
+Plum’s innovative AI technology automatically analyses and optimises your spending, helping you set more aside and achieve your goals quicker.

-Spending notifications.
-If you’ve been overspending or overcharged on a particular bill, Plum will notify you and help you switch in the ‘Lost Money’ section of the app.
+● Spending notifications.
+If you’re being overcharged on a particular bill, Plum will notify you and help you switch suppliers automatically in the ‘Lost Money’ section of the app.